• Skip to primary navigation

 Jump to Recipe Print Recipe

 These creamy, oil-free, smoky, vegan scalloped potatoes are mouth-watering and delicious.
-This vegan scalloped potato recipe is the perfect dish for a weeknight dinner or any holiday, and it can be made ahead of time and cooked when needed.
+This vegan scalloped potatoes recipe is the perfect dish for a weeknight dinner or any holiday, and it can be made ahead of time and cooked when needed.

-Vegan scalloped potatoes in a baking dish on the counter
+The recipe in a baking dish on the counter

 Jump to:

-• Cheese Sauce Ingredients
+• Vegan Cheese Sauce Ingredients

 • Recipe FAQs